-Other food ideas include homemade crème eggs4, peppermint patties5, sweet potato truffles6, and chocolate cake pops7.
+Other food ideas include homemade crème eggs, peppermint patties, sweet potato truffles, and chocolate cake pops.
 All of these can be wrapped in foil and colourful ribbons and used for the Easter egg hunt.

 Celebrate with toys and other trinkets